 - Minifier (Shopify App)

-To begin, let’s pretend we are Stiff Salt (actually owned by a friend and Shopify Developer) and we wanted to change our feature image on our online store.
+To begin, let’s pretend we are Stiff Salt (actually owned by a friend and Shopify Developer) and we wanted to change the feature image on our online store.

 We set up a scene, make our salt look absolutely incredible and we take a photo with a DSLR camera.
 Great we have our photo.
 What a beauty!